Testing the universality of cosmic-ray nuclei from protons to oxygen with AMS-02: Summary and Conclusions

 \section{Summary and Conclusions}

 In this work, we have investigated the universality of CR nuclei regarding the two aspects of acceleration in the sources and subsequent propagation in the Galaxy.
-To this end, we have performed fits of CR data from protons to oxygen recently provided by the AMS-02 experiment.
-From a theoretical perspective, the standard theory of shock-acceleration predicts a universal CR spectrum produced in the sources.
-Nonetheless, as already indicated by pre-AMS-02 CR measurements, universality seems violated for protons and helium.
+To this end, we have performed fits of CR data on antiprotons, and from protons to oxygen recently provided by the AMS-02 experiment.
+As already indicated by pre-AMS-02 CR measurements, universality is violated for protons and helium.
+While, from a theoretical perspective, the basic theory of shock-acceleration predicts a universal CR spectrum produced in the sources, various ideas have been proposed to explain the proton and Helium spectra.
+For example, their difference could be explained by different populations of sources with different helium and hydrogen compositions \cite{Tomassetti:2015xem,Tomassetti:2016bcf,Lagutin:2019nfn,Ptuskin:2012qu}, or by an $A/Z$-dependent and shock Mach number-dependent efficiency of diffusive shock acceleration as indicated by recent numerical hybrid simulations~\cite{Hanusch:2018bsk,Caprioli:2017oun}.
 The issue, however, is still not fully clear for heavier primaries, in particular helium, carbon, and oxygen, which we thus study in detail here.
 To explore the dependence of the results on the uncertainties in the modeling of CR propagation we employ two well-distinct propagation scenarios.
 In the first setup (labeled \DB) the diffusion coefficient has a break in rigidity between 5 and 10 GeV and a single power law is used for the injection spectrum of primaries.
 No reacceleration is present.
 In the second setup (labeled \DR) a break is present in the injection spectrum of primaries but not in the diffusion coefficient, while reacceleration is included.
 Both setups allow for convective winds driving CRs away from the Galactic plane.
 At the same time, we also include a treatment of uncertainties in the production cross sections of secondary CRs.
 These uncertainties are often larger than the uncertainties of the CR flux measurements and thus cannot be neglected.
 To this purpose, we model these uncertainties through the use of cross-section nuisance parameters which during the fit are treated on equal footing as the propagation and source parameters.
 In order to handle the large ($> 20$) dimensionality of the global parameter space Monte Carlo scanning techniques are employed.